felipetovarhenao/bell-tutorials/public/markdown/18_userfunctions.md

 ## Scope

+A few things to consider when it comes to scoping in user-defined functions:

-The scope of variables in a function is limited to its body.
-Local variables within a function are not accessible outside of it, and local variables outside of it are not available within it, unless if explicitly referenced.
-Only global variables can be accessed and modified from within a function definition.
+- Local variables defined _within_ a function are not accessible outside of it
+- Local variables defined _outside_ of a function are not available within it, unless explicitly referenced.
+- Only global variables can be accessed and modified from within a function definition.

 ```py
 $localvar = "I'm a local variable!";